IBM/cp4ba-jam-in-a-box/docs/index.md

 ## Introduction

-The <a href="https://github.com/IBM/cp4ba-client-onboarding-scenario" target="_blank">Client Onboarding</a> scenario is an end-to-end demo for Cloud Pak for Business Automation (CP4BA) and selected aspects of watsonx Orchestrate (wxO).
+The <a href="https://github.com/IBM/cp4ba-client-onboarding-scenario" target="_blank">Client Onboarding</a> scenario is an end-to-end demo for Cloud Pak for Business Automation (CP4BA).

 The CP4BA part covers the following components: Automation Decision Services (ADS), Automation Document Processing (ADP), Business Automation Applications (BAA), Workflow, Content, Robotic Process Automation (RPA), Business Automation Insights (BAI).
-The wxO part covers skill, skill flow, and automation building.

 Labs for each capability provide an easy way to gain familiarity with the development aspects to build the respective parts of the Client Onboarding solution.

-The Jam-in-a-Box environments provide the ability to demo the out-of-box end-to-end <a href="https://github.com/IBM/cp4ba-client-onboarding-scenario" target="_blank">Client Onboarding</a> solution and more, run your own mini-Tech Jam, or get self-educated on Business Automation and watsonX Orchestrate as part of Digital Labor.
+The Jam-in-a-Box environments provide the ability to demo the out-of-box end-to-end <a href="https://github.com/IBM/cp4ba-client-onboarding-scenario" target="_blank">Client Onboarding</a> solution and more, run your own mini-Tech Jam, or get self-educated on Business Automation.

-Jam-in-a-Box removes hurdles to Business Automation and Digital Labor adoption through easing availability and sharing of technical enablement.
-Towards this it offers a set of self-provisionable environments hosted on IBM TechZone, combined with a set of hands-on technical labs spanning all capabilities of Business Automation and watsonx Orchestrate (for watsonx Orchestrate a separate wxO SaaS instance is required).
+Jam-in-a-Box removes hurdles to Business Automation adoption through easing availability and sharing of technical enablement.
+Towards this it offers a set of self-provisionable environments hosted on IBM TechZone, combined with a set of hands-on technical labs spanning all capabilities of Business Automation.